EtchedPixels/CC6303/README.md

 - Strip out lots more unused cc65 code.
 There is a lot of unused code, and a load of dangling header references and so on left to resolve.

-- Support -lfoo not just -llibfoo.a in the front end.
-There are other cc'isms we need to address as well.

 - Remove remaining '6502' references.